“I was in a coma. 10% chance of making it. My memory was deemed gone.”

 But can you really blend Travel and Charity?
 Is volunteerism sustainable?
 I noticed her recoil at those words.
 This isn’t just about volunteering she replied confidently.
 This is about empowering.

 “Tattered clothing and teary eyes are able to raise more money in one month than the family could in an entire year.
-The sorrowful truth, I found, was education is a vital luxury”
+The sorrowful truth, I found, was education is a vital luxury.”

-Then it hit me.
+It’s a question I’ve ponded countless times since.
 Why wait until we potentially die, for a disease to come and take our chance away.
 Why not hunt out that passion and purpose we all bang on about before it really is too late?

 “I was made aware of my redundancy.
 I came home that day knowing that I needed a change.
 Abandoning the idea of becoming a wedding planner, I committed myself to becoming a tour operator that could transform people’s lives.”

-Sure, my ‘bucketlist’ still has the Northern Lights on it, sailing on a yacht and visiting Antarctica but it is also now littered with social change and making a difference on my travels.
+Sure, my ‘bucket list’ still has the Northern Lights on it, sailing on a yacht and visiting Antarctica but it is also now littered with social change and making a difference on my travels.

 I guess the real question isn’t what should be on our bucket list but, simply, what do I want to be remembered for?